Homer Jackson: Overturning of confession and new charges

 In early 2020, Jackson's attorneys filed a motion for him to be tried separately in four trials.
 The motion was granted, prompting an objection from the prosecutor's office.
-In his ruling, Justice Greenlick noted that despite similarities in the murders, it was impossible to conclusively determine that they were the work of a singular individual, citing the insufficient evidence of Jackson's possible involvement.
-Greenlick made the decision after conducting numerous hearings and reviewing more than 1,400 pages of case files, arguing in his decision that there were way too many substantial differences in the murders: that one victim was a teenager and another was an adult; that each sustained different types of injuries from different weapons; that two of the bodies were found in the same location six years apart, and that virtually all of them were killed across the city.
+In his ruling, Judge Greenlick noted that despite similarities in the murders, it was impossible to conclusively determine that they were the work of a singular individual, citing the insufficient evidence of Jackson's possible involvement.
+Judge Greenlick made the decision after conducting numerous hearings and reviewing more than 1,400 pages of case files, arguing in his decision that there were way too many substantial differences in the murders: that one victim was a teenager and another was an adult; that each sustained different types of injuries from different weapons; that two of the bodies were found in the same location six years apart, and that virtually all of them were killed across the city.
 He also concluded that evidence from each respective case could not be used outside of its respective trial.

 At that time, Jackson's attorneys filed a motion for their client to be placed under house arrest at his mother's home, as they feared he might contract COVID-19 due to his physical ailments, as he had already spent several days in an ICU with a high fever.
 He was subsequently diagnosed with pneumonia, but the defense motion was denied.

-The District Attorney's Office, dissatisfied with Justice Greenlick's decision, appealed the ruling to the Oregon Supreme Court, leading to an indefinite postponement of his trial date.
+The District Attorney's Office, dissatisfied with Judge Greenlick's decision, appealed the ruling to the Oregon Supreme Court, leading to an indefinite postponement of his trial date.
 In November 2021, the Supreme Court rejected the appeal, after which a trial date was set for March 2022.

 Trial and release

 Jackson's trial began in January 2022.
 Because there was a high probability he would be acquitted of most of the murders, but found guilty on at least one murder charge, the Multnomah County Prosecutor's Office offered him a plea deal, which Jackson accepted.
-As per the deal's terms, Jackson pleaded guilty to the murders of Harry, Anderson, Watts and Triplet and would be sentenced to 6 years and 3 months imprisonment on January 31, 2022; however, this accounted for time served, and he was released with time served.
+As per the deal's terms, Jackson pleaded guilty to the criminally negligent homicides of Harry, Anderson, Watts and Triplet.
+He was sentenced to 6 years and 3 months imprisonment on January 31, 2022 and was released with time served.
 The decision took into account his mental illness, health issues, low credibility of his confession and the statute of limitations on the crimes.
 The verdict was heavily criticized by the victims' family members, who said that Jackson should have received a harsher punishment for his crimes.

+Death

+Jackson was found deceased at his home by his sister on July 18, 2023.
+At the time, he weighed under 80lbs, and had recently returned home from being hospitalized for cardio-pulmonary issues.
+No cause of death has been released, but police do not suspect foul play.